-The Employees' Compensation Commission (ECC) strengthens its public assistance service starting this May 26 with the introduction of a chatbot facility with a live agent on its Facebook page and the ECC website.
+Banawis added that FCC wants to make sure that it delivers The Employees' Compensation Commission (ECC) strengthens its public assistance service starting this May excellent service to them by being responsive to their 26 with the introduction of a chatbot facility with a live agent needs.
+Through the chatbot, ECC can provide 24/7 online on its Facebook page and the ECC website. public assistance.
+This will also enable the public to have their basic questions on the ECC and the ECP answered The ECC chatbot stimulates and processes human immediately.

-The ECC chatbot stimulates and processes human conversation and allows ECC clients to interact with digital devices as if they are communicating with a real ECC employee.
+conversation and allows ECC clients to interact with digital devices as if they are communicating with a real ECC employee.
 It provides a more efficient and systematic 24/7 online public assistance to ECC clients and the public.
 The chatbot is programmed to answer frequently asked questions (FAQs) about the ECC and the Employees' Compensation Program (ECP).